-Come see us at 3030 e. colorado blvd., where PEOPLE DISCOVER MORE JOY AND MEANING IN THEIR LIVES THROUGH CONNECTIONS WITH OTHERS
+we’re committed to helping individuals and families DISCOVER MORE JOY AND MEANING IN THEIR LIVES THROUGH CONNECTIONS WITH OTHERS.

-The Center for Connection's integrative, collaborative network of independent professionals represents a unique model in direct response to the needs expressed by families.
+The Center for Connection's integrative, collaborative network of independent professionals represents a unique model in direct response to the needs expressed by individuals and families.
 Our interdisciplinary approach alleviates the tension of running around to far too many different locations, professionals, and specialists.
 By collecting the best of the best in various fields and offering them all in one location, we greatly improve the overall quality of care each person receives, while significantly reducing the stress and anxiety on the individual and family.

 Current clinical models make communication among professionals difficult or nearly impossible, despite the obvious advantages of having specialists from different disciplines working together.
-That's why the CFC's connection-based model is based on providing more comprehensive services for families, with independent professionals ranging from psychotherapy to parent education to neuropsychological assessments, from physical health and educational therapy to occupational therapy, and more.
-Our independent therapists meet weekly to learn together and work in an integrated manner, which allows us to assimilate various approaches and better assess, understand, and address the challenges facing the whole child and the whole family.
+That's why the CFC's connection-based model is based on providing more comprehensive services, with independent professionals ranging from psychotherapy to couples therapy, from parent education to neuropsychological assessments, from physical health and educational therapy to occupational therapy, and more.
+Our independent therapists meet weekly to learn together and work in an integrated manner, which allows us to assimilate various approaches and better assess, understand, and address the challenges facing the whole person and the whole family.

 brain, mind, relationships

 The scientific lens through which we view the world is interpersonal neurobiology (IPNB), a term coined by Daniel J. Siegel, M.D., whose work very much influences what we do.
 IPNB studies how a person’s brain, mind, and relationships interact to shape who that person is.
-As opposed to merely helping parents and kids learn to “manage” their problems, we want to educate them about these dynamic interactions and help them understand that to a great extent, they can affect the way they view and feel about and interact with their world.
+As opposed to merely helping individuals, parents and kids learn to “manage” their problems, we want to educate them about these dynamic interactions and help them understand that to a great extent, they can affect the way they view and feel about and interact with their world.